google/santa/docs/deployment/configuration.md

 ```

 Configuration profiles have a `.mobileconfig` file extension.
+There are a couple
-There are many ways to install configuration profiles:
+ways to install configuration profiles:

 * Double click them in Finder
-* Use the `/usr/bin/profiles` tool
 * Use an MDM

 ## Sync server Provided Configuration